One of the oldest computer science competitions with 40 years of history

 - Part 1 (Individual round): 5 short answer questions in 30 minutes.
 1 point for each question.

-- Part 2 (Individual round): 1 programming question in 2 hours, worth 5 points.
+- Part 2 (Team round): 1 programming question in 2 hours, worth 5 points.
+(All members of the team are required to answer and submit answers)

-Elementary Division (Individual written contest): 5 short answer questions in 30 minutes.
+Elementary Division Only Individual written contest: 5 short answer questions in 30 minutes.
 1 point for each question.

-The top 65% of teams from the preliminary round are invited to attend the final competition, and the score of the preliminary are still included in the final scores.
+The top 65% of teams from the preliminary round are invited to attend the final competition

 - Each team can use the programming language they are most familiar with to solve the contest